crop2000/nice-plug-slint/README.md

 # nih-plug-slint

 An adapter for using [Slint](https://slint.dev/) GUIs with [NIH-plug](https://github.com/robbert-vdh/nih-plug) audio plugins.
-It uses baseview for windowing and FemtoVG (OpenGL) for rendering, so you get native plugin windows without a webview.
+It uses baseview for windowing and FemtoVG (OpenGL) for rendering

 ## Example